Luton (UK Parliament constituency)

 Luton was a constituency including the town of Luton in Bedfordshire.
-It returned one Member of Parliament (MP) to the House of Commons of the UK Parliament, elected by the first past the post system 1885–1950 and for 24 years thereafter.
+It returned one Member of Parliament (MP) to the House of Commons of the UK Parliament from 1885 to 1974, elected by the first past the post system.

+History

-It was created for the 1885 general election as one of two divisions of the county, see Bedfordshire county constituency.
-The constituency adjoined the seat of Bedford toward the north of the county until 1918.
-The seat was equally referred to as Southern Bedfordshire, Bedfordshire Southern and South Bedfordshire until that year.
+The seat was created for the 1885 general election as one of two divisions of the county which succeeded Bedfordshire county constituency and was formally known as the Southern or Luton Division of Bedfordshire.
+The constituency adjoined the Northern or Biggleswade Division to the north of the county until 1918.

-From the 1910s onwards the town of Luton and contiguous suburbs expanded increasing the electorate as recorded at the census in each decade.
-This provoked territory loss to a new seat in 1918 and in 1950 and further population growth (coupled with a programme of new housing principally under the New Towns Act 1946) justified abolition and division into East and West seats in 1974.
+From the 1910s onwards the town of Luton and contiguous suburbs expanded, as recorded at the census in each decade, resulting in expanding electorates.
+This resulted in territory loss to newly formed seats in 1918 and 1950 and further population growth (coupled with a programme of new housing principally under the New Towns Act 1946) justified abolition and division into East and West seats in 1974.

 Political summary

-Before 1950
+Before 1945

-The seat was Liberal-candidate won for 54 years before 1945, when it was won by the Labour candidate.
-The remaining six years were won by Conservative and Unionist Party candidates, running under the emphasis of the party as 'Unionist'.
-Until 1918 the seat bore three other official or quasi-official cited names in the House.
+The seat was Liberal-candidate held for 40 of the 46 years before 1931.
+The remaining six years had been won by Conservative and Unionist Party candidates, running under the emphasis of the party as 'Unionist'.
+In 1931, the sitting Liberal MP, Leslie Burgin, joined the Liberal Nationals (later the National Liberal Party).

-After 1955
+After 1945

-Charles Hill, Baron Hill of Luton before his life peerage served as a National Liberal and Conservative until 1963 when he died.
-His party had been re-created again in coalition with the Conservatives in 1931.
-The two largest parties won the seat from 1963 until 1974.
+In the election landslide of 1945, the seat was won by the Labour Party, but recaptured at the next election by Charles Hill who served as a National Liberal, in coalition with the Conservatives, from 1950 until 1963, when he was made a life peer (Baron Hill of Luton).
+The resulting by-election was won by Labour which held it until 1970 when it was taken by the Conservative Party until the seat was abolished for the February 1974 general election.

 Electorate size

 The electorate rose through house-building from a relatively modest 37,051 in 1918 to an over-sized (malapportioned) 95,227 in 1945.

-In 1950 the electorate of the curtailed seat was 56,569; this rose to 62,457 in 1974, the year when a General Election occurred following an Act of Parliament and abolition-provoking Boundary Commission Report.
-The report was the product of the commission's Third Periodic Review of Westminster Seats.
+In 1950 the electorate of the curtailed seat was 56,569; this rose to 62,457 in 1970, after which the seat was abolished, as recommended by the Boundary Commission, as set out in its Second Periodic Review of Westminster Constituencies.